MohdRas/docker-basics/README.md

 - our application ----> Dockerfile -----> docker image.
 - our application developed -----> git commit --------> CI (Jenkins) -------> build application , create docker image and push it to docker repository.
 - copy artifacts ( war, jar, bundle.js ) to Dockerfile.
+- "docker hostory IMAGE_ID"
+    - History of an image
 - Dockerfile
     - FROM node:13-alpine
         - base image for the image to be created.